Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Marilith.md

 "languages": "Abyssal, telepathy 120 ft."
 "cr": "16"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith has advantage on saving throws against spells and other magical\
+- "desc": "The marilith has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith's weapon attacks are magical."
+- "desc": "The marilith's weapon attacks are magical."
   "name": "Magic Weapons"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith can take one reaction on every turn in combat."
+- "desc": "The marilith can take one reaction on every turn in combat."
   "name": "Reactive"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith can make seven attacks: six with its longswords and one with\
+- "desc": "The marilith can make seven attacks: six with its longswords and one with\
     \ its tail."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d8 + 4|avg (2d8 + 4) slashing damage."
+    \ Hit: 13 (dice: 2d8 + 4|avg (2d8 + 4)) slashing damage."
   "name": "Longsword"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 10 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 10 ft., one creature.\
-    \ Hit: dice: 2d10 + 4|avg (2d10 + 4) bludgeoning damage.
-If the target is\
+    \ Hit: 15 (dice: 2d10 + 4|avg (2d10 + 4)) bludgeoning damage.
+If the target\
-    \ Medium or smaller, it is [[5.
-Mechanics/Rules/Conditions.md#grappled|grappled]]\
+    \ is Medium or smaller, it is [[\5.
+Mechanics\Rules\Conditions.md#grappled|grappled]]\
     \ (escape DC 19).
-Until this grapple ends, the target is [[5.
-Mechanics/Rules/Conditions.md#restrained|restrained]],\
+Until this grapple ends, the target is [[\5.
+Mechanics\Rules\Conditions.md#restrained|restrained]],\
     \ the marilith can automatically hit the target with its tail, and the marilith\
     \ can't make tail attacks against other targets."
   "name": "Tail"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith magically teleports, along with any equipment it is wearing\
+- "desc": "The marilith magically teleports, along with any equipment it is wearing\
     \ or carrying, up to 120 feet to an unoccupied space it can see."
   "name": "Teleport"
 "reactions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The marilith adds 5 to its AC against one melee attack that would hit it.\
+- "desc": "The marilith adds 5 to its AC against one melee attack that would hit it.\
     \ To do so, the marilith must see the attacker and be wielding a melee weapon."
   "name": "Parry"
 "source":